AllTheSquares/Mario-steals-your-liver/README.md

 # Mario steals your liver
-Silly program that makes the joke video into a real thing.
+Program built on Python that makes the joke image/video on the internet into a real program.

-This repository contains the contents and the scripts required for this program to work.
-You can build this program on your own time, or you can probably check branches.

-Be warned: Mario truly means it when he says he will get your liver.
-By all means be sure to save everything important before executing this program (either built or unbuilt), as your computer WILL SHUT DOWN once all is done.
-LAUNCH AT YOUR OWN RISK!

-This program was built on Windows for Windows in mind.
+This branch contains the scripts and files required to run the program with no issues.
+Check Windows-Executable to run the program without having to do some extra technical work.

+Warnings:
+- __**This app works best on Windows.**__ It was built, tested, and packaged in Windows, and when tested on Linux (Ubuntu) and macOS, it does not work as well.
+Feel free to tamper with this script until it works fine on said systems.
+- A distorted audio file of the meme in question will play.
+Please lower your computer's volume. :)
+- This program was created with no intention to startle or scare you, BUT it may do the aforementioned as it does catch you off guard.
+- **Run this program at your own risk.** This program is not malware, although be warned that Mario will shut down your computer once he steals your liver.
+Therefore, it is a good idea to save all important files before running this program/script.

+Notes:
+- Used libraries: tkinter, time, random, tkinter.messagebox, PIL (Image, ImageSequence, ImageTK), Pygame

 Features:
- - Initial Tkinter popup that looks like a Windows error as seen in the commonly-shared image on the internet.
+ > Initial Tkinter popup that looks like a Windows error as seen in the commonly-shared image on the internet.

- - You cannot close out of the program without using Task Manager.
+ > You cannot close out of the program without using Task Manager.

- - The cancel button doesn't work.
+ > The cancel button doesn't work.
 You have no other choice.

- - Clicking the OK button will start a random timer.
+ > Clicking the OK button will start a random timer.
 It will take up to a minute for the main payload to execute.

- - Your computer will shut down at the conclusion of the payload.
+ > Your computer will shut down at the conclusion of the payload.